mohamedhesham1619/video-clipper/README.md

 ### Why `FFmpeg` is Used?

 While **`yt-dlp`** can handle the entire download-and-clip process by itself, the **progress information it exposes is limited**.
-Its `-progress` flag provides meaningful updates for full downloads, but when clipping, the output is too sparse to support real-time progress reporting to the client.
+Its `-progress` flag provides meaningful updates for full downloads, but when clipping, the output is insufficient to support real-time progress reporting to the client.

 > 💡 **Decision**: Use `yt-dlp` only for extracting and downloading the requested clip, and pipe its output into `ffmpeg`.